-Floating robots enable multiple users to use UiPath Robot on multiple workstations, as the robot is not tied to a specific machine.
+Floating robots are robots that enable multiple users to use UiPath Robot on multiple workstations, as the robot is not tied to a specific machine.
 With one Named User license, one user can use UiPath Robot on a maximum of three machines at a time.

 A user that wants to change one of the three workstations they're working on requires them to log out of a previously used machine and log into the new one.

 My name is John Smith, I am a call center operator in a team of 20 working on whatever laptop I find available when I get to work.
 In Orchestrator, my system administrator needs to define one machine template for the 20 laptops we have, and a floating robot using my username.
 This enables me to use each of the 20 laptops using my username and the key generated by the machine template.

 In classic folders, only attended robots can be of type floating.

 Standard robots are the predecessors of floating robots, and you can only find them when working with classic folders.
 A standard robot restricts the user to use UiPath Robot on a single workstation, as the robot is tied to a specific machine, namely the one set when creating the standard robot in Orchestrator.
-Recommended for users who always work on the same machine, or whose name stays the same each time the user connects to it.
+Standard robots work only for users who always work on the same machine or whose name stays the same each time the user connects to it.